krivenko/triqs-realevol/c++/exprtk/readme.txt

       function names are case-insensitive.

  (07) Variable, vector, string variable and function names must begin
-      with  a  letter  (A-Z or  a-z), then  can be  comprised of  any combination of letters, digits and underscores. (eg: x, var1 or power_func99)
+      with  a letter  (A-Z or  a-z), then  can be  comprised of  any combination of letters, digits,  underscores and dots. (eg:  x, var1 or power_func99, person.age, item.size.0)

  (08) Expression lengths and sub-expression lists are limited only by
       storage capacity.

  (09) The  life-time of  objects registered  with or  created from  a
-      specific symbol-table must span  at least the life-time  of the compiled expressions which utilize objects, such as  variables, of that  symbol-table, otherwise  the result  will be undefined behavior.
+      specific symbol-table must span  at least the life-time  of the compiled expressions which utilise objects, such as  variables, of that  symbol-table, otherwise  the result  will be undefined behavior.